 The 3nd Annual Wesson Lecture

 The 3rd Annual Wesson Lecture will take place on Saturday 23 September 2017.
-The speaker is yet to be announced.
+The speaker will be Kate Torney, CEO, State Library Victoria.

 The 2nd Annual Wesson Lecture